charlesthomas/linker/README.rst

                             dirs. this will only link `hostname`
       --delete-existing     delete existing files instead of moving them to original_name.back
+      -m, --move-first      move a file from its original location to the repo first, then link it back to its original location -c, --common-target   only used with --move-to-target-first, this will move the original file to common, instead of hostname before linking back to its original location

 Deterministic File Names
 ------------------------